iUltimateLP/launchpad-audio-visualizer/README.md

 # Launchpad Audio Visualizer
 Show a really nice visualizing effect on your Launchpad.
-**Note: this works only with Launchpad MK2 at the moment because I don't have another model.
-Sorry :(**
+**Note: I added support for Launchpad MINI

 ### Made possible by these awesome guys:
  + BASS by [Un4Seen](http://www.un4seen.com/)